HL7/bulk-data/input/pagecontent/bulk-publish.md

 GET `[fhir base]/$bulk-publish`

 - A client MAY include an `_since` parameter with a value that is a [FHIR instant](https://www.hl7.org/fhir/datatypes.html#instant).
 If this parameter is provided, the server MAY restrict the FHIR resources included in the response to only those that have been created or modified after the supplied time (e.g., `Resource.meta.lastUpdated` is later).
+- A client MAY include the conditional request HTTP header `If-None-Match` or `If-Modified-Since` with each request to avoid retrieving data when nothing has changed since the last request.
+Servers SHOULD support the use of these headers.

 ##### Response - Error